slamix/frontend-project-46/README.md

 * You can select output format: stylish(default), plain or JSON
 * Recursive comparison of flat and nested structures
 ### System requirements
-You must have downloaded nodejs, no lower then v21.7.1
+You must have downloaded nodejs, no lower than v21.7.1
 ### Setup
 ```
 git clone git@github.com:slamix/frontend-project-46.git